keesiemeijer/github-pages-code-reference/README.md

 ## Generate the Code Reference
 Go to Settings -> WP Parser JSON and generate the JSON files used by the generated code reference.

-To see the code reference before deploying open your terminal and go to the theme directory (`www/wp-reference/source-code/wp-content/themes/github-pages-code-reference`)
+To see the code reference before deploying open your terminal and go to this repository in the themes directory (`www/wp-reference/source-code/wp-content/themes/github-pages-code-reference`)

 Install the dependencies (if not already installed).
 ```